mikelemikelo/spring-bootcamp/README.md

 # spring-bootcamp

+UAA.

+The Data source configuration where the UAA is going to store information about clients, will be using HSQLDB.

 HSQLDB - Hyper SQL DB -  Database engine which offers both in-memory and disk-based tables.
 Both embedded and server modes are available.

 Set up the UAA.